Child Endangerment and Michigan Marijuana Laws

 Possession of marijuana is another matter.
 The amount that you may carry varies depending on where you are.
 For example, while you may possess up to 10 ounces of marijuana in your home, you may not carry more than 2.5 ounces of marijuana when out in public.
 Furthermore, it’s illegal to possess marijuana in areas frequented by children, such as schools and school buses.

-Possession and use of marijuana are still illegal under federal law, so you should possess marijuana on federal land or locations regulated by federal law.
+Possession and use of marijuana are still illegal under federal law, so you should NOT possess marijuana on federal land or locations regulated by federal law.
 Airports, for example, are considered federal property and, as such, follow federal law.
 Therefore, it is illegal to possess or use marijuana in an airport, any other federal property, military bases, and federal prisons and detention centers.

 Michigan Attorneys for Drug Crimes and Child Endangerment Defense

 If you are a patient, a qualified patient, or a caregiver and you are charged or being investigated for an offense involving the use of marijuana, you will need a Michigan Drug Defense Attorney.
 The attorneys at LEWIS & DICKSTEIN P.L.L.C. can help.
 We have experience dealing with medical marijuana issues and other drug-related offenses.
-We will do everything possible to help you and we are not afraid to win!
+We will do everything possible to help you and are not afraid to win!

-Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
+Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.